Murder of Glenn Kopitske: The perpetrator

-Discovery
+The discovery

 Glenn Kopitske had been dead for almost two days when his mother drove to his house on Saturday, August 2, after not being able to reach him by phone, and discovered his nude body.
 Kopitske's back door was locked, which his mother said was unusual for him.
 Shirley Kopitske also noticed that her son's car keys, which he always kept on the kitchen table, were missing.

 The summer heat had affected Kopitske's body so badly that authorities initially thought he had died of natural causes.
 Only on Tuesday, August 5, when a pathologist turned Kopitske's body over and noticed liquefied brain matter leaking from a wound in the back of the head did authorities realize that Kopitske had been shot to death, and that the marks on his chest and back were actually post-mortem stab wounds.

 The physical search of the murder scene turned up no further evidence.
 During a canvas of the neighborhood, a neighbor claimed that a few nights earlier he had seen "an older car with square headlights and rectangular taillights" driving through the area, flashing a bright light at the three residences on the dead end street.
 It would be several months before investigators knew who had killed Kopitske, and why.